-The Group's shares of other comprehensive income of joint ventures accounted for using the equity method for the years ended December 31, 2022 and 2021 were \$18,070 thousand and \$10,779 thousand, respectively.
+The Group's shares of other comprehensive income of joint ventures accounted for using the equity method for the years ended December 31, 2023 and 2022 were \$(55,639) thousand and \$18,070 thousand, respectively.

-The investments accounted for using the equity method and the share of profit or loss and other comprehensive income of those investments were based on these investees' financial statements which have been audited.
+Except for NORDAM Asia, the investments accounted for using the equity method and the share of profit or loss and other comprehensive income of those investments were based on these investees' financial statements which have been audited.
 However, the management determined that there would have been no significant adjustments had this investee's financial statements been independently audited.

-For information on the major businesses and products and the locations of registration for the major business offices of the above entities, refer to Tables 6 and 7 (names, locations, and related information of investees on which the Company exercises significant influence and investment in mainland China) following the notes to the consolidated financial statements.
+For information on the major businesses and products and the locations of registration for the major business offices of the above entities, refer to Table 7 (names, locations, and related information of investees on which the Company exercises significant influence) and Table 8 investment in mainland China following the notes to the consolidated financial statements.